 The environment for SMEs in Eastern Europe and the Caucasus (EEC) has been challenging in recent years.
-This is reflected in the relatively low contribution of SMEs to GDP: below 30 per cent in Armenia, Azerbaijan, Belarus and Georgia, compared with close to 60 per cent in the EU.
+This is reflected in the relatively low contribution of SMEs to GDP: below 30 per cent in Armenia, Azerbaijan and Belarus compared with close to 60 per cent in the EU.
 On average, small and medium-sized firms here have experienced some of the highest levels of credit constraints in the EBRD region.
-In Azerbaijan and Ukraine, in particular, around three-quarters of SMEs needing a bank loan could not obtain one.
+In Azerbaijan and Ukraine, in particular, around three-quarters of SMEs needing a bank loan could not obtain one (EBRD-World Bank BEEPS V).
 SMEs in the region would benefit from improvements to business standards and higher levels of international certification, which can facilitate exports.

 Helping SMEs access finance and know-how

-We also enable SMEs to access business advice across all countries in the region.
+We also enable SMEs to access business advice across all countries in the EEC region.
 By working with local consultants and international advisers in areas such as strategy, financial management, marketing and quality management, our clients improve their operations and performance, become more competitive and grow.
-In total, we undertook 535 advisory projects in the region during 2016.
+In total, we undertook 490 advisory projects in the region during 2017.

 Readying SMEs to strengthen trade with the EU

 The EBRD has partnered with the EU4Business initiative to provide better support to local SMEs through both finance and business advice.Expand to read more